Z0rdak/Yet-Another-World-Protector/web-resources/mod-description.md

 by marking the area with a RegionMarker and executing the corresponding command or by just using a command without the RegionMarker.

-For now the area of a region can only be defined as in a cuboid shape, but I am planning to add more shapes for region areas in future updates.
+For now the area of a region can be defined as in a cuboid or spherical shape, but I am planning to add more shapes for region areas in future updates.

+***

 ## Properties of regions